christinej697/Investment-App/README.md

 ## How to Run the Project <a name="Running"></a>
 After downloading source code from the github page, which will download as "Investment-App-main", open the folder within a running Python environment.
 To start the StockSmart Flask website, run the following three commands: (1) `export FLASK_APP=stockApp`, (2) `export FLASK_ENV=development`, and (3) `flask run`.
 Then click the resulting website link, or manually enter `http://127.0.0.1:5000/`, to see the website in action.

+## Unit Testing the Flask Application
+We used the python built-in framework `unittest`, to write the unit tests for our Python Flask application.

 ## Citations
 “Yahoo Finance API - A Complete Guide - AlgoTrading101 Blog.”
 Quantitative Trading Ideas and Guides - AlgoTrading101 Blog, 11 Jan.
 2021
 https://algotrading101.com/learn/yahoo-finance-api-guide/